 - Complete the Common Application.

-- Complete the Free Application for Federal Student Aid (FAFSA) and the CSS Profile (see FAFSA and CSS Profile website links below).
+- Complete the Free Application for Federal Student Aid (FAFSA).
 Indicate that information is to be released to Ithaca College.
 HEOP-eligible students also must submit a New York State Express TAP Application (ETA).
 For more information, see "Student Aid."